TRAINING & BREEDING QUALITY ROCKY MOUNTAIN HORSES

 Rockies are known for their even four beat lateral gait called a saddle rack.
 At birth this breed is capable of a walk, trot, gait, pace, canter or gallop.

-Depending on the individual in terms of training and confirmation, they will perform any variation of these gaits.
+Depending on the individual in terms of training and conformation, they will perform any variation of these gaits.
 During training, the proper condition is built to maintain the gait and carry the addition of the rider.

 The end result is a properly executed four beat gait that varies with the conformation of the individual.
 Often a properly balanced Rocky around or under 15HH gaits best.
 Otherwise I find they perform more like a true rack or a Tennessee walker swingy gait.
 The taller the horse the more lift and movement.